Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Introduction

 Many animals have complex organs with specialized cells that coordinate to maintain homeostasis.
 Cells differentiate into these cell types over the course of embryonic development.
 In each cell, thousands of genes work together and receive information from chemical signals and mechanical cues to determine the cell's lineage and function \cite{wolpert2015principles}.
 Although gene regulation is complex and high-dimensional, cells follow remarkably consistent developmental programs \cite{debat2001mapping,wagner2013robustness}.
 The ways cells transition between types is robust: even when perturbed, they tend towards these development trajectories.
 Differentiated cells are stable in their cell fate unless exposed to particular signals.
 In injury and in experimental protocols specially designed to induce transdifferentiation, even mature adult cells can change their type \cite{takahashi2006induction,takahashi2016decade,srivastava2016vivo,shivdasani2021tissue}.
 An open problem in cell biology is understanding how cells retain and transition between cell fates in development, injury, and directed differentiation.

 The experimental approach to understanding cell fate transitions often involves probing a cell's gene expression profile \cite{trapnell2015defining}.
 Gene expression is a major factor in determining which proteins are created, so observing gene expression gives information about a cell's function and therefore its type.
 Single-cell RNA-sequencing (scRNA-seq) is a widely-used technique for measuring gene expression profiles by capturing RNA from individual cells \cite{kolodziejczyk2015technology,svensson2018exponential}.
 There is an abundance of scRNA-seq data describing cell type, often in the form of scRNA-seq atlases that span entire organisms \cite{jones376tabula, han2018mapping, qiu2024single}.
 Despite the quantity of data, the theory of cell fate transitions is still in its infancy \cite{lahnemann2020eleven}.
+Additionally, although definitions of cell fate, identity, and type can vary, for the purposes of this paper we use them interchangeably to mean the functional and morphological cellular phenotypes that arise in typical development.

 One of the earliest theoretical efforts to understand these transitions is the Waddington landscape, a metaphor for conceptualizing differentiation \cite{waddington2014strategy}.
 Because cell types are robust and discrete, Waddington proposed that cell fates act like attracting basins in a landscape.
 The developing cell is represented by a ball rolling down valleys to end up in one such basin.
 This metaphor suggests that the complex process of differentiation is effectively a low-dimensional landscape.
 The formalization of the Waddington landscape has been a long-standing problem, often approached from the perspective of dynamical systems \cite{huang2012molecular,thom2018structural,wang2011quantifying,ferrell2012bistability,moris2016transition,saez2022statistically,wang2022perspectives}.
 In the language of dynamical systems, the Waddington landscape says that cell types act like attractor states: stable steady states which draw in nearby points.